 What Is a Personal Injury Lawsuit?

 Mesothelioma patients can usually determine where they were exposed to asbestos.
 A majority of veterans worked with asbestos during their military service.
 People who worked in certain industries, like construction, manufacturing, industrial plants, and more, had a much higher probability of asbestos exposure.
 Even school teachers, hairdressers, janitors, and cooks have developed mesothelioma from working in old buildings constructed with asbestos-containing products.
+As such, a wide variety of people are eligible to file legal claims for compensation via personal injury lawsuits.

 Wives and children have also been diagnosed with asbestos-related disease after years of shaking out and washing clothes at home covered in asbestos, otherwise known as secondary asbestos exposure.
 It doesn’t matter where the exposure happened.
 If you worked directly with or in the vicinity of asbestos, or if you had exposure in the home, then you’re eligible to file a personal injury claim.